 Annual Budget Process

 FP&A conducts the annual budget process for the campus.
-The bifurcated budget process begins in early February and concludes in May of each year.
-Service Providers enter the budget process first in order to provide Revenue Generators with accurate indirect costs.
-The Budget Committee reviews budget materials for all Revenue Generator units, including Schools/Colleges, Auxiliaries and Recharge units.
-All Service Provider budget materials pass through the Governance Committee for review.
-These committees evaluate all budget requests, with final budget approval and allocations at the discretion of the Provost and Vice Chancellor for Planning and Budget.
+The budget process begins in early February and concludes in May of each year.
+The Budget Advisory Committee reviews budget materials for all campus units.
+This committee evaluates all budget requests, with final budget approval and allocations at the discretion of the Provost and Vice Chancellor for Planning and Budget.

 In order to facilitate effective customer service, each Organization has been assigned a specific FP&A analyst for the budget process.
 This analyst will be the primary FP&A point of contact for the Org and will be able to answer any questions throughout the budget process.